RoomyRems/swingbot/README.md

 python scripts/generate_watchlist.py --universes all --include-iwv
 ```

-Output is written to `watchlist.txt` (or a custom path via `--out`).
+The script now intentionally ignores any custom output path and always overwrites `watchlist.txt` to avoid proliferation of stale watchlist files.
 Duplicates across indices are removed and (optionally) filtered via Alpaca for active + tradable symbols.

 If you enable `include_iwv`, current IWV ETF holdings are merged (with cache TTL) to approximate broader Russell exposure; note survivorship bias & API rate considerations.